NuevoFoundation/workshops/content/english/python-pixel/colors_and_pixels/pixel-on-image.md

     </table>
 </div>

-For information about how to open and save images in Python, see more on these pages:
+Let's jump into making images.
+Don't forget, we learned how to open and save images in Python using the Pillow module in the earlier sections!

-<a href="../../../image-manipulation/project-overview/" target="blank">Import PIL</a><br/>
-<a href="../../../image-manipulation/open-image/" target="blank">Open an Image</a>

 ## Making images using pixels